johangroe/wetteronline-api/docs/source/index.rst

 .. note::

    This project is under active development.
+(And so is the documentation too!)

 Contents
 --------